coingaming/moon-light/.changeset/selfish-tips-rule.md

 "docs": patch
 ---

-TagsInput - 1.
-The maximum width of the components has been limited.
-2. Functionality is splitted for each instance.
+TagsInput: The maximum width of the components has been limited.
+TagsInput: Functionality is split for each example instance.